-This past weekend my fiance and I took a trip to beautiful Catalina Island where we went Kayaking to our own private beach (Trip report still pending).
+This past weekend my fiance and I took a trip to beautiful Catalina Island where we went Kayaking to our own private beach (Trip report).

 For this trip, I needed a large dry bag to keep all my gear dry while we kayaked 6 miles along the coast of Catalina Island.
 I wanted to use strong waterproof material that was pretty light.
 So I chose to use X-Pac VX07 purchased from Ripstop by the Roll.